contactlab/milky-way/README.md

-# Milky-Way
+# Milky Way

-The official Contactlab Design System.
+The Contactlab Design System.
+A tool for building consistent products and experiences.

 [![Dependabot][dependabot-img]][dependabot-url]